 A BIGGER AFFECT:

-When facing any sizeable distress, it’s an innate human trait to search for a way to resolve it.
+When facing any sizable distress, it’s an innate human trait to search for a way to resolve it.
 We turn things over and over in our minds in search of some remedy, meaning, hope.
 Some of this is deliberate, conscious processing.
 Far more is below our level of awareness.
 But there is no avoiding it: As humans we are always compelled to move toward homeostasis: a state of psychological equilibrium where a tension has been reduced or eliminated.
 We try to find a path forward that could make us feel better.
 And when that which distresses us is really big, our resolution comes from changing long-held beliefs; our attitudes, our behaviors, ourselves.

 The broad span of crises and their emotional spectrum give us each a lot to process.
 This is part of what differentiates our current age from other “Greats.”
-A sampling of questions people are trying to reconcile can be seen in the side bar.
+A sampling of questions people are trying to reconcile can be seen below in bold.
 Some are asking themselves all of these questions plus others.
 Others are examining their lives in only a handful of ways.
 But any one of the questions born of 2020 is big enough for a lifetime.
 That there are so many big questions is also what differentiates our current experience from other “Greats.”
 So many being considered at the same time.
 So many shaded with moral judgement.

 Then, whatever the answer to any one question, there is always a nagging follow up: So what?
 Now what?